POSYDON-code/POSYDON/docs/_source/troubleshooting-faqs/code-questions.rst

     .. note::
         The processing time increases if you make the :code:`dump_rate` too low due to many I/O operations.

 5. **I am unable to open HDF5 files created by POSYDON.
 What should I do?**
     If you're on a Mac, there might be an issue with the HDF5 installation.
     Make sure you have the :code:`hdf5` and :code:`pytables` packages installed through conda in your environment with :code:`conda install hdf5 pytables` before running POSYDON!
     Although they are dependencies of POSYDON, sometimes they're not installed correctly on Mac.

 6. **Are there any examples or tutorials available?**
-    - Answer: Yes, you can check our :ref:`roadmap <roadmap>` for tutorials related to different POSYDON components, including population synthesis, creating core datasets, and running your own MESA grids with POSYDON.
+    Yes, you can check our :ref:`roadmap <roadmap>` for tutorials related to different POSYDON components, including population synthesis, creating core datasets, and running your own MESA grids with POSYDON.

 7. **Can I run POSYDON on an HPC facility?**
-    - Answer: Absolutely!
+    Absolutely!
 Refer to `our HPC guide <../tutorials-examples/population-synthesis/pop_syn.ipynb>`_ for detailed instructions on running POSYDON in an HPC environment.

 8. **Help, I'm stuck!
 Where can I get support?**
-    - Please check `our email group <https://groups.google.com/g/posydon-users>`_ if your question hasn't been answered yet.
+    Please check `our email group <https://groups.google.com/g/posydon-users>`_ if your question hasn't been answered yet.
-    Otherwise, please email us at posydon-users [at] googlegroups.com
+    Otherwise, please email us at posydon-users@googlegroups.com

 9. **How can I stay updated with the latest features and updates?**
-    - Answer: You can regularly visit our `official website <https://posydon.org>`_ for news and updates.
+    You can regularly visit our `official website <https://posydon.org>`_ for news and updates.

 10. **I've come across a FAILED binary.
 What does this mean?**
-    - Answer: A FAILED binary is one that has encountered an error during the simulation due to the default flow and steps of POSYDON being unable to evolve them.
-    This can be due to a variety of reasons, for example:
+     A :code:`FAILED` binary has encountered an error during the simulation due to POSYDON being unable to evolve it.
+This can be due to a variety of reasons:

-    - The evolutionary state of the binary is not represented in the currently supported stellar evolution grids.
+        -  The evolutionary state of the binary is not represented in the currently-supported stellar evolution grids.
 For example, we do not have a grid for Roche lobe overflow between two helium stars.
         -  The binary has masses outside the grid range.
 For example, the HMS-HMS grid does not contain binaries with a secondary mass below 0.5.
         -  The binary could not be matched to single star or a binary due to a too large matching error.

-10. **What approximations does POSYDON make?**
+11. **What approximations does POSYDON make?**
-    This is a complex question and the best location to look at would be the POSYDON papers: `Fragos et al. (2022) <https://ui.adsabs.harvard.edu/abs/2023ApJS..264...45F/abstract>`_ and `Andrews et al. (submitted) <https://ui.adsabs.harvard.edu/abs/2024arXiv241102376A/abstract>`_.
+     This is a complex question and the best answer is provided in the POSYDON papers: `Fragos et al. (2023) <https://ui.adsabs.harvard.edu/abs/2023ApJS..264...45F/abstract>`_ and `Andrews et al. (submitted) <https://ui.adsabs.harvard.edu/abs/2024arXiv241102376A/abstract>`_.

 Additional Resources